MattBunch/Digital-Rain-Project/DEVLOG.md

 - Switch Mode button added.
 - Alternative fading method using X and Y coordinates attempted.
 Did not work because the other Matrix String Objects were not defined.
+- Fading corning in alternative mode achieved through perseverance through original function (doubled number of returning conditions just to account for a few squares).
+Only works so one font size so disabled adjusting the font size with the keyboard for the alternative mode.